iree-org/iree/docs/developers/developing_iree/testing_guide.md

 load("//build_tools/bazel:iree_check_test.bzl", "iree_check_test")

 iree_check_test(
-    name = "check_vmla_vmla_floor.mlir",
+    name = "check_vmvx_vmvx_floor.mlir",
     src = "floor.mlir",
-    driver = "vmla",
+    driver = "vmvx",
-    target_backend = "vmla",
+    target_backend = "vmvx",
 )
 ```

 The target naming convention is "check_backend_driver_src".
 The generated test
-will automatically be tagged with a "driver=vmla" tag, which can help filter
+will automatically be tagged with a "driver=vmvx" tag, which can help filter
 tests by backend (especially when many tests are generated, as below).

 Usually we want to create a suite of tests across many backends and drivers.